 Rule Previously Became Effective on January 18, 2017

-President Trump has signed into law House Joint Resolution 83, which repeals the “Volks Rule,” an Occupational Safety and Health Administration (OSHA) rule osha_logowhich imposed on employers continuing obligations to make and maintain accurate records of recordable injuries and illnesses.
+President Trump has signed into law House Joint Resolution 83, which repeals the “Volks Rule,” an Occupational Safety and Health Administration (OSHA) rule which imposed on employers continuing obligations to make and maintain accurate records of recordable injuries and illnesses.
 The rule previously became effective on January 18, 2017.

 Background